AustralianAntarcticDivision/sospatial/README.md

 sospatial
 =========

 The goal of sospatial is to provide some easy to use Southern Ocean data sets for mapping and exploration in R.

 We aim to fill some gaps that make mapping in polar regions more difficult that usual.

 Example
 -------

 This example shows the used of the `packed_lats` cache to draw a rough map of the intensity of where the daily sea ice extent was in the Southern Ocean.

-WIP - when this data set is fully spatially and temporally referenced we can use it to extract abstract metrics like "max sea ice extent", which might mean the major 'edge' on the day of greatest extent, or the cumulatively most-northerly location at all longitudes during a year ...
+WIP - when this data set is fully spatially and temporally referenced we can use it to extract abstract metrics like “max sea ice extent”, which might mean the major ‘edge’ on the day of greatest extent, or the cumulatively most-northerly location at all longitudes during a year …

 ``` r
 ## reconstruct record